-Now a day, Headshot photography has the most demand as compared to other photography because no matter what profession you are in you always going to need a headshot photo of your self.
+Now a days, Headshot photography is highly demanded as compared to other photography.
+Its not a matter what profession you are in you always going to need a headshot photo of your self.

-Almost every business wants to put the faces of there hardworking employees on their websites and in order to do that they need a headshot photo of there employees.
-Most Individual people need the headshot photo of themself to put in on their website, portfolio, and social media platform.
+Almost every business wants to put the face of their hardworking employees on their website.
+In order to do that they need a headshot photo of their employees.
+Most Individual people need the headshot photo of themselves to put it on their website, portfolio, and social media platform.

 What is Headshot Photography?